docknetwork/sdk/tutorials/src/tutorial_ipv.md

 # Verifiable Credentials and Verifiable Presentations: issuing, signing and verification

 ## TODO:
-- how should we refer to the sdk in the docs? `client-sdk` doesn't sound very appealing, maybe we want to give it a name?
 - add section about keyDoc creation
 - add section about DID integration
 - The intro was 99% taken from the VCDM spec.
 Do we need more than this ?